 It is my understanding that ALSA is the main bus company in the south of Spain, so I booked all my tickets in advance on their website.
 The process is very easy, just select the date and your destinations.
 However, there is a booking fee if you buy tickets online.
 I like to have everything under control, so I booked everything a month before my trip and printed the tickets.
 I think prices get higher closer to the travel date.
-Drivers do not speak English, so knowing a couple of phrases in Spain to say that you bought tickets online will certainly help.
+Drivers do not speak English, so knowing a couple of phrases in Spanish to say that you bought tickets online will certainly help.
 Show your ticket to the driver and get in!
 And that’s it!

 ALSA buses are comfortable, they have WCs and – very important – Wi-Fi on board.

 I took ALSA buses between Cordoba, Granada and Malaga.
 Unfortunately, I couldn’t find any service between Malaga and Ronda, Ronda and Seville, so I had to look for another bus company.
 And I found one: Los Amarillos.
 The English version of their website is not entirely in English, but is manageable, and the disadvantage is that tickets online can be bought only a week in advance, so I bought them when I was in Spain.
 Anyway, Los Amarillos service was good, but there is no Internet connection on board.

 I started my Andalusia tour by visiting Cordoba.
 As I flew to Madrid, I had to take the train to Cordoba.
 So, at around 11 AM I was in the city.